ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/02-prerequisite-installation-for-frontend-app-on-windows/readme.md

-# How to configure Windows for running the FrontEnd - Web app
+# Prerequisite Installation for Frontend App on Windows

 This document explains the steps for installing the necessary components/tools on Windows to run the Integration Hub web app.